RRZE-HPC/MD-Bench/log/MB/logbook/Logbook.md

   ![A100 Before vs. after comparison in performance scaling with gpu-threads per block](../resources/before_after_comparison/a100_perf_comp_log_before_after.png)

 ## Future work
-In this section we will outline important starting points for future research:
+Although performance could be increased many times over due to speeding up the neighbor computation, many key points for further reasearch still remain.
+Some of these points have been listed here:

 * finding the bottlenecks of the neighbor construction and the force kernel
   * this will probably also reveal the true reason for the discrepancy between only a moderate factor in program performance (factor of ~ 5x between A40 and A100) despite a large factor (~ 19x between A40 and A100 in double precision) in computational performance
 * parallelizing the creation of ghost atoms
 * sorting the atoms with their grid cell / bin as key so atoms of the same grid cell are near in memory

-# Outline for possible parallelization of setupPbc
+### Outline for possible parallelization of setupPbc

 Due to the challenges for porting setupPbc with keeping the same control flow, we outline a different solution.
 Our solution adjusts the control flow so that the ghost creation does not need many small memory allocations in a loop and allows the ghost atoms to be stored densely.